-The Bentley Rare Book Gallery has a collection of approximately 8,000 pieces illustrating the diversity of the written and printed word in the English-speaking world.
+The Bentley Rare Book Museum has a collection of approximately 8,000 pieces illustrating the diversity of the written and printed word in the English-speaking world.
 These materials support the work of students, faculty, and researchers and are used in instruction sessions for Kennesaw State University classes as well as community groups.

 - Two Sumerian clay tablets dating from approximately 2000 BCE.